 Known For : Atukkad Waterfalls | Echo Point, Munnar | Pothamedu View Point

 The idyllic hill station Munnar - famous for its tea estates, exotic lush greenery and craggy peaks, is located in the Western Ghats, in the state of Kerala.
 It serves as the commercial centre for some of the world’s largest tea estates.
 Also, Munnar has many protected areas which are home to endemic and highly endangered species like the Nilgiri Thar and the Neelakurinji.

 Best Time : September to May

-Lonar lake is an extremely beautiful place while Lonar crater is the world's only saltwater lake in basaltic rock, believed to have been caused by a meteorite hitting Earth around 52,000 years ago.
+Lonar lake is one of the most beautiful places in India where the Lonar crater is located.
+It is the world's only saltwater lake in basaltic rock, believed to have been caused by a meteorite hitting Earth around 52,000 years ago.
 It is one of the oldest temples that can be found in South India that is built in the Dravidian style.
-It has lately increased in popularity because it is now listed as one of the world heritage sites of the UNESCO
+It has lately increased in popularity because it is now listed as one of the world heritage sites of the UNESCO.